Charlie Sava: Swim coaching

 Sava worked as a swimming and physical education instructor while in the Army in France, and at San Francisco's Presidio at the Southern end of Golden Gate Bridge.

 In his early career, Sava worked with Hall of Famer Beth Kaufman, a renowned swim coach and public safety official, to address the problems with early age group swimming and created rules and policies that have stood the test of time with little need for change.
 Kaufman gained recognition for being the major force in starting the Amateur Athletic Union's age-group swimming program, which would train most of America's future Olympians in the 50's and 60's, and continue for decades in that role.
 It was a long and difficult process gaining approval for the age-group program in 1951, but Sava was instrumental in the process and worked closely with Kaufman.

-An accomplished athlete himself, Sava is reputed to have swam daily for up to an hour in San Francisco Bay for 30 years.
+An accomplished athlete himself, Sava is reputed to have swum daily for up to an hour in San Francisco Bay for 30 years.